cmspam/incus-docker/README.md

 The reason is that, without doing this, docker's iptables settings will be blocking the connections from the incus bridge you create, and your containers/vms will not be able to access the internet.
 If you use podman, it's not needed.

-*Note*: If you want to use LXCFS support, you can set the environment variable USELXCFS=true and mount your volume at /var/lib/lxcfs

 # To use the image

 First, make the directory to hold incus configuration: